 Meet the team

-Based in Whistler, British Columbia with strong ties in Vancouver, Zero Ceiling is a grassroots organization that achieves its social benefits and life-changing impacts through minimal staffing and maximum community support.
+Great relationships are at the heart of everything we do at Zero Ceiling.
 Every member of our team is engaged with Zero Ceiling because of a strong belief in the organization’s transformational work, and each person involved moves mountains to make that work happen.

 Originally from Australia, Chris spent time living in Papua New Guinea and France in her younger years, sparking a desire to see the world and experience other cultures.